b-samee/MaximumTakeOffMassOptimizer/README.md

 }
 ```

-Running the optimization with the default flags on a machine with 4 logical processors displays the following final output and saves some dynamic analysis plots.
+Running the optimization with the default flags displays the following final output and saves a `png` figure detailing the dynamics as well as the performance of the optimization.

 ```bash
 Optimizing for MTOW | Config[config]: m=[0.100, 2.000] kg ~ x=100.0 m | Elapsed: 00:16 | Epoch: 7